elastic/elasticsearch-js/docs/examples/proxy/README.md

 via `Authorization` header to the proxy and run your searches.

 If you need to ingest data as well, it's more secure to have a strong authentication in your application.
-For such case, you could use an external authentication service, such as [Auth0](https://auth0.com/) or [Magic Link](https://magic.link/).
+For such cases, use an external authentication service, such as [Auth0](https://auth0.com/) or [Magic Link](https://magic.link/).
 Then you can create a different Api Key with `read` and `write` permissions for authenticated users, that will not be stored in the frontend app.